hotforfeature/origami/README.md

 # Origami

-_Origami is the art of folding paper with sharp angles to form beautiful creations._
+_Origami is the art of folding paper with angles to form beautiful creations._

 Angular + Polymer